PaulRenauld/lsm-perf/README.md

   -key KEY              Path of the RSA key to connect to the VM.
 It must be
                         in the list of authorized keys in the image.
   -o OUT, --out OUT     Path of the output file.
-  -c [CPU [CPU ...]], --cpu [CPU [CPU ...]]
+  -c CPU-QEMU CPU-KVM1 CPU-KVM2, --cpu CPU-QEMU CPU-KVM1 CPU-KVM2
                         CPUs that should be used to run the VM.
-Provide three CPUs [x,y,z], qemu-system will be assigned to x, the two CPUs of the VM will be assigned to y and z respectively, and the workload will be run on y.
-These CPUs should be isolated (i.e. start your machine with `isolcpus=x,y,z`).
-Keep this list empty to not assign CPUs
+Qemu-system will be assigned to `CPU-QEMU`, the two CPUs of the VM will be assigned to `CPU-KVM1` and `CPU-KVM2` respectively, and the workload will be run on `CPU- KVM1`.
+These CPUs should be isolated (i.e. start your machine with `isolcpus=CPU-QEMU,CPU-KVM1,CPU-KVM2`.
+                        Omit this parameter to not assign CPUs
 ```

 You can give as many kernels as you want (`-k`).
 They will all be evaluated several times and the results will be written in the output file (`-o`).
 You also need to provide the image (`-i`) with the authorized ssh key (-`key`).
 The progress will be displayed in stdout.